osg-htc/docs/docs/site-verification.md

 ---------------------------

 After verifying end-to-end pilot job submission and usage reporting, your site is ready for production!
-In the same OSG Operations ticket that you opened [above](#verify-end-to-end-job-submission), let OSG staff know when you are ready to accept production pilots.
+In the same OSG Factory Operations ticket that you opened [above](#verify-end-to-end-job-submission), let OSG staff know when you are ready to accept production pilots.

 After requesting production pilots, review the [responsibilities of an OSG site](site-responsibilities.md).